CraigGiles/template-single-module.g8/README.md

-# Project Name
+# Scala Single Module Template
 Base template for generic single-module scala application.
+This template holds a placeholder "StackModule" which can be ran via `sbt run` or `sbt test`

 ## Installation
 If you're using sbt 13.13, simply run the `sbt new` command with this github url.